 Wastewater Treatment is one of five departments within the Public Utilities.
-Under the general management and direction of the Assistant City Manager for Utilities and Information Technology, the Wastewater Supervisor and staff of four work together to provide property collection and treatment process to ensure a healthy environment for the citizens of Wellington and Sumner County.
+Under the general management and direction of the Assistant City Manager for Utilities and Information Technology, the Wastewater Supervisor and staff of four work together to provide the proper collection and treatment process to ensure a healthy environment for the citizens of Wellington and Sumner County.

 Wastewater Treatment staff are responsible for the following: